 A comedy film franchise that spun off two animatedones.
-In its original form, it totaled nine films over 30 years, most of them directed and co-written by Blake Edwards.
+In its original form, it totaled nine films over 30 years.
+The firsts of them were directed and co-written by Blake Edwards and starred Peter Sellers.
 A 2006 reboot yielded two additional films.The Films:

 The Pink Panther (1963): Sir Charles Lytton is a Gentleman Thief who operates under the identity of "The Phantom".
 Inspector Jacques Clouseau is a French detective who is trying to track him down in Switzerland before he can steal the prized treasure of the kingdom of Lugash, the Pink Panther diamond (a large gem so named because of a pink, panther-shaped flaw), from a visiting princess.
 Alas, Clouseau is such a fool that he is easily outsmarted by way of the combined forces of the Phantom, his nephew, the princess herself, and the Phantom's key accomplice...Clouseau's own wife.
 While the thieves were the focus of this film, Clouseau, as played by Peter Sellers, was the character the subsequent films were based around, starting with the Dolled-Up Installment...

 A Shot in the Dark (1964): Clouseau, now single, is called to the aristocratic Ballon household to solve a murder.
 His judgment is immediately clouded by his infatuation with the prime suspect, Maria Gambrelli, even as more murders pile up around her.
 His bungling drives his boss, Chief Inspector Charles Dreyfus (Herbert Lom), to homicidal madness.
 In the meantime, we also meet Cato Fong (Burt Kwouk), Clouseau's Chinese manservant who - on Clouseau's orders - keeps springing surprise martial arts attacks on him.